 Early Childhood Special Education – The Early Childhood Special Education Program is a part of Grove Children’s Preschool and is designed for students with identified developmental delays in the area of speech-language, motor, social-emotional, adaptive and/or cognitive functioning.
 This program provides early intervention in each of the developmental areas for identified children ages 3-4.
 Programs are located at Indian Trail School and Henry Puffer School.

 Developmental Learning Program, DLP – The Developmental Learning Program is a highly individualized special education program designed to meet the intensive needs of students with known or suspected intellectual disabilities that are most likely combined with a communication disorder, limited adaptive skills, behavioral issues, social limitations, and/or significant academic deficiencies.
 Programs are located at Hillcrest School for grades K-6 and O’Neill Middle School for grades 7-8.
 Learn more.

 Behavioral, Emotional and Social Training Program, BEST – The BEST program uses a team approach to serve students with disabilities whose social, emotional and behavioral needs significantly impede their ability to access curriculum exclusively in the general education environment.
 Programming can include multi-grade grouping and can range from a full self-contained environment to the use of consultative services only.
 BEST classes are located at Kingsley School for grades K-6 and O’Neill Middle School for grades 7-8.
 Learn more.

 Reaching Independence through Structured Education Program, RISE – The RISE Program offers an education experience customized to support students with developmental delays and/or Autism Spectrum Disorder and related characteristics.
-The program is located at Indian Trail School and currently serves students in preschool through second grade.
+The program is located at Indian Trail School and currently serves students in preschool through third grade.
 Learn more.